imagej/imagej.github.io/_pages/help/faq.md

     -   Type in your search
     -   Click the GitHub button!
 2.  **Using the search bar:**
-    -   Press {% include key content='L' %} to focus the search bar.
+    -   Press {% include key key='L' %} to focus the search bar.
     -   Type the name of the command.
-    -   Press {% include key content='Down' %} to select it.
+    -   Press {% include key key='Down' %} to select it.
     -   Click the Source button.
     -   This will open the source in a browser window.
 3.  **Using GitHub:**